 Matthew Aker / Owner

-After 4 fantastic years of working as an instructor for a number of Arthur Murray Studios around the world I decided it was time to open my own studio and in 2008 took the plunge and opened the doors at Arthur Murray Castle Hill.
+After 4 fantastic years of working as an instructor for a number of Arthur Murray Studios around the world I decided it was time to open my own studio and in 2008 took the plunge and opened the doors at Social Dance Studios.

 Before I even found a location I had a vision of what I would like my studio to be.
 I wanted a grown up, sophisticated studio that specialised in social dancing and where students were like family.
 I was keen to develop a studio where everyone shared a love of dancing and were dedicated not just to their own dancing but everyone’s in the studio.

 Now, ten years later that vision has come true.
 We have built an exciting social studio which people see as their second home.
 It’s also the friendliest studio I have every worked in; often when a new student arrives, before the staff or I have a chance to say hi, other students have already introduced themselves and offered them a coffee or a cold drink!

 As an instructor I specialise in working with couples and love watching all my students grow and develop as social dancers.
 We also have a lot of long term students and it’s been a privilege to work with them over the years to see them become confident and proficient dancers.

-Now, after nine years, is the fun part, we have an amazing team of staff, an amazing bunch of students and the sky is the limit as to how much we can grow as a studio.
-I look forward to meeting each and every person that begins their dance journey here and is able to call Arthur Murray Castle Hill their home for Dancing.
+Now, after ten years, is the fun part, we have an amazing team of staff, an amazing bunch of students and the sky is the limit as to how much we can grow as a studio.
+I look forward to meeting each and every person that begins their dance journey here and is able to call Social Dance Studios their home for Dancing.